-The obligations under the 2020 Credit Agreement, inclusive of any changes by the Amendment, continue to be guaranteed by the Company's whollyowned material domestic subsidiaries (collectively, the "Guarantors") and continue to be secured by a lien on substantially all of the assets of the Company and the Guarantors.
+The obligations under the 2020 Credit Agreement, inclusive of any changes by the Amendment, continue to be guaranteed by the Company's wholly-owned material domestic subsidiaries (collectively, the "Guarantors") and continue to be secured by a lien on substantially all of the assets of the Company and the Guarantors.

 The 2020 Credit Agreement, as amended, contains customary events of default, upon the occurrence of which, after any applicable cure period, the lenders will have the ability to accelerate all outstanding loans thereunder.
 The 2020 Credit Agreement, as amended, also contains customary representations and warranties and affirmative and negative covenants that, among other things and subject to certain exceptions, restrict the ability of the Company and its subsidiaries to create or incur certain liens, incur or guarantee additional indebtedness, merge or consolidate with other companies, transfer or sell assets and make restricted payments.
-The Separation did not require the Company to obtain any waivers under the 2020 Credit Agreement, as amended, requires the Company to maintain a total net leverage ratio of no greater than 3.00x in order access an annual basket from which to make restricted payments (such as dividend payments and share repurchases).
-The Company was in compliance with all requirements as of March 31, 2023.
+The Separation did not require the Company to obtain any waivers under the 2020 Credit Agreement, and the Company completed the Separation in compliance with all of the covenants contained in the 2020 Credit Agreement.
+The 2020 Credit Agreement, as amended, requires the Company to maintain a total net leverage ratio of no greater than 3.00x in order access an annual basket from which to make restricted payments (such as dividend payments and share repurchases).
+The Company was in compliance with all requirements as of June 30, 2023.
 The 2020 Credit Agreement, as amended, also requires the Company to make additional cash payments on an annual basis beginning in April 2023 based on certain leverage ratios and excess cash flow generated for the immediately preceding fiscal year.
 The additional cash payments are applied to the remaining principal balance due at final maturity.
-Accordingly, the Company made additional cash payments of \$73.5 million during the three months ended March 31, 2023 under the excess cash flow provisions.
+Accordingly, the Company made additional cash payments of \$73.5 million during the six months ended June 30, 2023 under the excess cash flow provisions.
 The payments were made earlier than required under the 2020 Credit Agreement.